 Although the fund flow statement is very important and has a lot of advantages, there are some limitations also.
 Let’s discuss them in detail.

-Fund Flow statement is said to lack originality because this statement is merely a systematic rearrangement of items in financial statements over two accounting periods.
+Fund Flow statement is said to lack originality because this statement is merely a systematic rearrangement of items in financial statements [balance sheet & income statement] over two accounting periods.
 It is because of this reason that many companies avoid the preparation of fund flow statement.

 Based on Historical Data

 This statement only shows how the company has performed in the previous year and does not give much clarity of the current and future costs of the company.
 Hence, it does not reveal a realistic comparison of the profit position of the company.
 Also, the projected fund flow statement is also not very accurate.

 Goes Hand In Hand with Cash Flow Statement